rutkovskuy1/car-rental/README.md

 The database consists of several tables, with the main table being cars.
 Below is a brief description of the structure:

+Database Schema
+The database consists of several tables, with the main table being cars.
+Below is a brief description of the structure: